-We reported pre-clinical data on combining Ad-RTS-IL-12 + veledimex with iCPI at ASGCT May 6, 2016 The combination of controlled expression of IL-12 with multiple immune checkpoint inhibitors in a GBM mice model showed superior results than either treatment alone, with a combination with anti-PD1 demonstrating 100% survival.
-These data provide a strong scientific rationale for evaluating this combination in human GBM; ZIOPHARM plans to initiate a combination study in the first half of 2017 in recurrent GBM.
+We reported preclinical data on combining Ad-RTS-IL-12 + veledimex with iCPI at ASGCT May 6, 2016.
+The combination of controlled expression of IL-12 with multiple immune checkpoint inhibitors in a GBM mice model showed superior results than either treatment alone, with a combination with anti-PD1 demonstrating 100% survival.
+These data provide a strong scientific rationale for evaluating this combination in human GBM; the Company plans to initiate a combination study in the first half of 2017 in recurrent GBM.
+Based on presented pre-clinical data in a pontine mouse of Ad-RTS-IL-12 + veledimex at SNO November 2016, the Company plans to initiate a Phase 1 in the treatment of brain tumors in children in the first half of 2017.